-The answer is they matter a lot—but please, just keep breathing!
+The answer is they matter a lot — but please, just keep breathing!
 Your senior year grades are as important as (or perhaps even more important than) your junior year grades.
-Ah, junior year—“the most important year of high school!”
-Let’s bust that myth while we’re at it.
+Yeah, junior year — “the most important year of high school!”
+We’ve heard it plenty.
+So, let’s bust that myth while we’re at it.
 Yes, junior year is important, as are freshman and sophomore years.
 In fact, whatever year you’re currently in is the most important year of high school.
 If you keep that policy, then you don’t have to worry about when to ramp things up or hold back.

 Now let’s talk logistics.
-Colleges will receive your transcript, which will cover your semester/trimester/final year grades (each high school transcript is different) for freshman, sophomore, and junior years.
-It will also likely list your senior year courses, but with no grades attached to those.
-Moreover, some high schools include additional information such as your GPA, rank, standardized test scores, etc.—that varies from school to school, so you’ll have to get a copy of your transcript to see what exactly appears on it.
+How exactly are they looking at these grades?
+Colleges will receive your transcript, which will cover your grades from freshman, sophomore, and junior years.
+Every high school prepares transcripts differently, so they may show your semester grades, your trimester grades, or your final grades for each year.
+If you’re curious about the details, ask your school counselor or registrar.
+It will also likely list your senior year courses, but with no grades attached to those because you haven’t earned them yet!
+Some high schools include additional information such as your GPA, rank, standardized test scores, etc.; that varies from school to school, so you’ll have to get a copy of your transcript to see what exactly appears on it.

 So, if your transcript does not include senior year grades, then why do senior year grades matter so much?